 The first new community college built in California in this century opened in 2002 west of Highway 41 on Bush Street.
 The campus earned college status from the Board of Governors in 2001 and full accreditation in 2006, giving the district two separate colleges, jointly governed by the West Hills Community College District.
 The colleges are West Hills College Coalinga and West Hills College Lemoore, which became the 109th community college in California.

 That was just the beginning of a new phase of construction running into the 21st Century.
 In 1998, Firebaugh Center Firebaugh moved to a new building.
 Several major bond measures were passed in 2008 and in 2014.
 Voters passed Measure C in 2008, which benefited West Hills College Coalinga and provided $11.6 million in funds to build new agriculture facilities at the Farm of Future and modernize several campus buildings.

 Measure E was passed in Lemoore at the same time, providing $31 million in funding for several planned new buildings.
 The state-of-the-art Golden Eagle Arena opened in 2011 and a new 23,000 square foot Student Union opened in 2016.

 Measure Q, an $11.8 million measure, was also passed in 2008 to provide funds for the North District Center, Firebaugh.

 Measure T, a $20 million bond issue, was passed in 2014 to fund district-wide ongoing technology upgrades for the next 20 years.

 California Proposition 51 was passed in 2016, which has provided remaining funds needed to build a new 41,633 sq. ft.
 North District Center in Firebaugh.
-The center has an anticipated completion date of December 2021 and will be comprised of over 41,000 square feet of classroom, lab, library and office space.
+The center was renamed the Firebaugh Center in 2022 and opened in August of 2022.

-A new district office in Coalinga is another building project completed in this new phase.
+A new district office in Coalinga was opened in January of 2020.